 Fear not you can see the Rock from the Keanae Peninsular further on.

-*we don’t arise using a drone to view the rock, this is a high-risk flight with a good chance of leaving your drone ditched in the pacific or lodged hallway down a 1000ft cliff face!
+*We don’t advise using a drone to view the rock, this is a high-risk flight with a good chance of leaving your drone ditched in the pacific or lodged hallway down a 1000ft cliff face!
 We did it but it required very sweaty palms!

 The Lower Puohokamoa Falls are seriously impressive.
-In a land of Waterfalls, the Puohokamoa Falls are a standout.
+In a land of Waterfalls, Puohokamoa Falls is a standout.
 One of the tallest viewable falls on the highway and often has an impressive amount of flow.
-These are one of the most missed Falls on the Highway as people steam on by.
-Don’t be one of those, take the 5 mins to locate the trail, and enjoy the stunning views.
+Unfortunately, the access trail to this waterfall has been closed.
+The old trail was steep and slippy and eventually after several falls access was removed and the trailhead closed.

 Mile Marker 12 (+0.3) Kaumahina State Park – Restrooms

 If you do not need the facilities or can wait for Keanae (5ish miles) the State park can be skipped.
-It is a nice pull out with a few short trails and a great place to stretch the legs but it lacks anything dramatic and we only really use is for a comfort break.
+It is a nice pull-out with a few short trails and a great place to stretch the legs but it lacks anything dramatic and we only really use it for a comfort break.

 One unique feature, Cats!